Home care charges in Wales to be capped at £50 a week

 The minister claimed people on maximum charges could save between £2,000 and £7,000 a year depending where they were based.

-Local authorities will still be able to set the charges they consider reasonable subject to certain limitations, or not charge at all.'New demand'
+Local authorities will still be able to set the charges they consider reasonable subject to certain limitations, or not charge at all.

 The Welsh Local Government Association (WLGA), the body which represents councils, welcomed the attempt to tackle inconsistent charges and to compensate councils, but warned that home care was only part of the picture.